 The war years caused much displacement.
-Concientious Objectors in the 1939 – 45 war had to go before a tribunal and were offered two options: a period of penal servitude or taking a menial post as a labourer.
+Conscientious Objectors in the 1939 – 45 war had to go before a tribunal and were offered two options: a period of penal servitude or taking a menial post as a labourer.
 Stanley Copleston, an educated and intellectual man, opted for the latter and thus became a farm labourer.
 He and Jean married in 1940 and moved to Kent in 1942 where, the following year she became the mother of twins.
 Her third child was born three years later by which time the family had moved to Suffolk.

 In 1960 the family moved to Nottinghamshire which at that time was an area actively involved in coal mining.
-The change of scene from unspoilt rural tranquility to vibrant industry was dramatic.
-Jean was fascinated by the looming presence of the colliery pithead and its dark slag heaps juxtaposed against the sky.
+The change of scene from unspoilt rural tranquillity to vibrant industry was dramatic.
+Jean was fascinated by the looming presence of the colliery pithead and its dark slag heaps semi-silhouetted against the sky.
 She began a series of paintings which again captured the atmospheric quality of an evening landscape, though this time with the ominous ‘eyes’ of the pit head lights, or lit by a burning sunset.
 These ‘pit’ paintings were followed by a series of five studies of the view through a window of her home at North Lodge on the edge of Newstead Abbey Park.

 In 1976 Jean was widowed.
-Determined to remain independant and not to become isolated she joined local art and craft classes and returned to a medium that for her had been long unused – the lino print.
+Determined to remain independent and not to become isolated she joined local art and craft classes and returned to a medium that for her had been long unused – the lino print.
 Over the next decade she produced a series of cleverly designed original cards, some specifically for Christmas.
 Much preliminary work was required to construct these designs and her sketch books of this period are full of the preliminary sketches.

 At the same time Jean was developing her undying interest in landscapes, experimenting with different media and inevitably drawn to subjects in which perspective leads the eye out and beyond to the furthest horizon by way of a winding cart track, a pathway through snowy woods, the furrows of a ploughed field, electricity poles and wires looping across the countryside, hedges stretching off into infinity or the curving lines of cornfield stubble.
 Cornfields and harvest fields have a particular significance for her.

-In the early 1990’s a percetible change came into Jean’s personality and in 1994 she was diagnosed as suffering from Alzheimer’s Disease.
+In the early 1990’s a perceptible change came into Jean’s personality and in 1994 she was diagnosed as suffering from Alzheimer’s Disease.
 No more creative output took place.
 Jean Royle died on October 23rd 2002.